headzoo/surf/docs/api/packages/browser.md

 	// SetHeadersJar sets the headers the browser sends with each request.
 	SetHeadersJar(h http.Header)

+	// SetTransport sets the http library transport mechanism for each request.
+	SetTransport(rt http.RoundTripper)

 	// AddRequestHeader adds a header the browser sends with each request.
 	AddRequestHeader(name, value string)

 	// Open requests the given URL using the GET method.
 	Open(url string) error

+	// Open requests the given URL using the HEAD method.
+	Head(url string) error

 	// OpenForm appends the data values to the given URL and sends a GET request.
 	OpenForm(url string, data url.Values) error